Why Third-Party Cookies Were Deprecated: The State of Things in 2026

 Google’s approach to filling its own measurement gap relies heavily on machine-learning models that infer unobserved conversions from observed patterns.
 GA4’s “modeled conversions” and the Privacy Sandbox’s Protected Audience API are examples.
 The upside is that Google has an enormous data set to train these models against.
 The downside for typical WordPress publishers is opacity: you are trusting a model you cannot inspect to tell you what traffic you received.

 For a detailed comparison of these three methods applied specifically to WordPress sites, see our dedicated article on cookieless analytics options for WordPress.
+Once you understand which method suits your goals, the next section covers your practical implementation choices inside the WordPress ecosystem.

 Options for Implementing Cookieless Tracking on WordPress